Aakanksha160/Text-Summarizer-Project/README.md

 python app.py
 ```
 ### How to Use
--Once the application is running, you can interact with the summarizer via the web interface or through an API (depending on your implementation).
+- Once the application is running, you can interact with the summarizer via the web interface or through an API (depending on your implementation).
--Upload a document or input a block of text to receive a summarized version of the content.
+- Upload a document or input a block of text to receive a summarized version of the content.